At a glance

 Assessing the development

-The value of the index has fallen by 60 % since 1995.
+The value of the index has fallen over 60 % since 1995.
 However, the progress made with the different pollutants vary significantly.
 Emissions of sulphur dioxide have declined by almost 85 % since 1995.
-Emissions of ammonia, have declined only by 4 % since then.
+Emissions of ammonia, have declined only by 17 % since then.

 Achieving these targets is a major challenge for German environmental policy.
 Additional measures are needed, especially to reduce ammonia emissions from agriculture.
 Significant progress must also be made in the areas of e-mobility and the expansion of public transport, in building modernization, and in particulate matter emissions from small combustion plants (stoves and fireplaces) in order to ensure that the 2030 target values are safely achieved.